-The procedures for initiating, processing, and resolving a complaint are available in the Employee Handbook or can be obtained by contacting the Campus Complaint Coordinator in the Office of the President, or the Human Resources Office.
+The procedures for initiating, processing, and resolving a complaint are available in the Employee Handbook or can be obtained by contacting the Campus Complaint Coordinator or the Human Resources Office.
+Should the University President be the subject of a complaint or concern under this policy, the complaint should be made to any member of the Board of Curators' Executive Committee.